Preparing for Extreme Weather

 If your home is damaged to the extent that you cannot live there, ask your insurer or insurance agent if you have coverage for additional living expenses.

 Work with your insurer to learn what documents, forms and data you need for your claim.
-Keep a diary of all conversations you have with the insurer and your insurance agent, including names, times and dates of the calls or visits and contact details.
-Provide your insurer with all the information they request as incorrect or incomplete information may delay your claim.
+Keep a diary of all conversations you have with the insurer and your insurance agent, including names, times and dates of the calls or visits, and contact details.
+Provide your insurer with all of the requested information, as incorrect or incomplete information may delay your claim.

 If the first offer made by the insurer does not meet your expectations, be prepared to negotiate.
 If there is a disagreement about the claim, ask the insurer for the specific language in the policy and determine why you and the insurer interpret your policy differently.
 If you believe you are being treated unfairly, contact your state insurance department.